 Leon Harris is an American journalist and newscaster.
 Harris was born to Leon Sr. and Lorrene Harris in Akron, Ohio.
 He has three brothers: Marcus, Jerry, and J.J., who still reside in Akron; and a sister, Kimberly, who lives in Houston.

-Robert Herbert is an American journalist, who has been an op-ed columnist for The New York Times.
+Robert Herbert is an American journalist and former op-ed columnist for The New York Times.
 His column was syndicated to other newspapers around the country.
 Herbert frequently writes on poverty, the Iraq War, racism and American political apathy towards racism.
 He is now a fellow at Demos and was elected to serve on the Common Cause National Governing Board in 2015.

 Ronald L. Jackson II is an American academic and author.
 He is Past President of the National Communication Association and a professor of communication, culture, and media, and a former dean of the McMicken College of Arts and Sciences at the University of Cincinnati.